Skip to main content

 Usage Notes

-• Frontend variables are prefixed with VITE_ for Vite build system
+• Frontend variables are prefixed with VITE_ for the Vite build system

 • VITE_API_URL can be relative (/api/v1) or absolute

-• Docker-specific variables (BACKEND_HOST, BACKEND_PORT) are used by the frontend server proxy
+• BACKEND_HOST and BACKEND_PORT are used by the Docker frontend container's Nginx proxy config

 Complete Example Configuration